Her Campus Logo Her Campus Logo

 This article is written by a student writer from the Her Campus at UVA chapter.

 While studying in Valencia, Spain this past semester, I was lucky enough to travel most weekends to different cities across Europe to experience what other countries have to offer.
 As my time in Spain comes to an end, I wanted to reflect on my travels throughout the semester and give my thoughts about the cities I was able to explore.
-Besides my general thoughts, the cities are reviewed out of 10 in the order that I visited them based on: overall impressions, food, friendliness, things to do, and whether or not I would travel there again.
+Besides my general thoughts, the cities are reviewed out of 10 in the order that I visited them based on: overall impressions, food, friendliness of people, things to do, and whether or not I would travel there again.

 Marseille, France (3/10)